Avoiding Flawed

 However, there are significant challenges to this: It is still very hard to do.
 Much would need to be interpreted in presenting the demo if it were to

-have relevance to the radiative greenhouse effect.
 Would it really be that cool, given the trouble?

 Most of all: this really wouldn't be a demonstration of the radiative greenhouse effect or how global warming is happening.